dannroda/dannroda/README.md

 # Hello!
 I'm Daniel - aka [Dann/DTO](https://dann.com.ar) (Site = WIP)
-## Status: Looking for a job.
+## Status: Working on a Dungeon Crawler Project.
 ## I'm a Developer who persues a carreer as Game Developer!
-- I'm currently learning Unity Engine and Blender!
+- It's hard to fight the urge to create Godot Plugins (GDExtension)
-- I'm working on my personal site/portfolio by using SvelteKit, TailwindCSS, daisyUI, Ghost and some custom NodeJS tools!
+- I'm working on my personal site/portfolio!
 - I have a decent experience with Godot 4, Photoshop, OBS Studio
 - Fun Fact: I've been maintaining WordPress Sites for 10+ years.
 - Future Goals: Learn to no overscope things